Ag Business Major

 How can farmers and other agribusinesses best use market information in forecasting commodity prices?
 In what ways do government agriculture policies affect U.S. agriculture?
 What is the impact of macroeconomic conditions on the agricultural sector?
 How can you design the most efficient strategies to manage the risks facing your farm or agribusiness?
 What are the best alternatives to market agricultural products?
-Iowa State's Agricultural Business program offers you the chance to study with internationally-renowned faculty members to answer questions such as these and prepare you for a wide range of exciting career options.
+Why study Ag Business at Iowa State?
+ISU offers you the chance to study with internationally-renowned faculty members to answer questions such as these and prepare you for a wide range of exciting career options.